quicksilver/1Password-Plugin/README.markdown

 ## Changelog

+### 0.6
+* Fixed another applescript problem by using Apple's NSApplescript approach as opposed to Alcor's
+* *Hopefully* fixed most people's bugs

 ### 0.5
 * Fixed problem where keychain location wasn't being picked up properly for some due to the '~' (tilde) in the file name